i386x/pubdocs/TeX/README.md

    1. complete and adjust the horizontal list
    1. leave the restricted horizontal mode
    1. pass the box for further processing
+      * in any vertical mode, append the vertical material from the box right after the box just appended to the outer-level vertical list
 1. Vertical or internal vertical mode plus category 11 token, category 12 token, `\char`, `\chardef` defined constant, `\hskip`, `\hfil`, `\hfill`, `\hss`, `\hfilneg`, `\unhbox`, `\unhcopy`, `\vrule`, `\valign`, `\accent`,